 The plaintiff must file the claim in the proper court and geographical area.
 This rule is called venue.
 This court is the proper court for the trial of this case because:

-- a.
-(1) Where a contract (written or spoken) was made, signed, performed, or broken by the defendant or where the defendant lived when the defendant made the contract.
-(2) Where the defendant lives or does business.
-(3) Where the plaintiff's property was damaged.
-(4) Where the plaintiff was injured. - b.
-Where the plaintiff signed the contract or lives (or lived) if this claim is about an offer or contract for personal, family, or household goods, services, or loans.
-(Code of Civ.
-Proc. § 395(b)) - c.
-Where the plaintiff signed the contract or lives (or lived) if this claim is about a retail installment contract (like a credit card).
-(Civ.
-Code § 1812.19) - d.
-Where the plaintiff signed the contract or lives (or lived) if this claim is about a vehicle finance sale.
-(Civ.
-Code § 2984.4)
+b.
+Where the Plaintiff signed the contract or lives (or lived) if this claim is about an offer or contract for personal, family, or household goods, services, or loans.
+(Civil Code of Procedure § 395(b))

+c.
+Where the Plaintiff signed the contract or lives (or lived) if this claim is about a retail installment contract (like a credit card).
+(Civil Code § 1812.19)

+d.
+Where the Plaintiff signed the contract or lives (or lived) if this claim is about a vehicle finance sale.
+(Civil Code § 2984.4)

-ATTORNEY OR PARTY WITHOUT ATTORNEY (Name, State Bar number, and address): FOR COURT USE ONLY TELEPHONE NO.: FAX NO.(Optional): E-MAIL ADDRESS (Optional): ATTORNEY FOR (Name): SUPERIOR COURT OF CALIFORNIA, COUNTY OF SAN DIEGO ☐ CENTRAL DIVISION, KEARNY MESA, 8950 CLAIREMONT MESA BLVD., SAN DIEGO, ☐ EAST COUNTY DIVISION, 250 E. MAIN ST., EL CAJON, CA 92020 ☐ EAST COUNTY DIVISION, RAMONA, 1428 MONTECITO RD., RAMONA, CA 92065 ☐ NORTH COUNTY DIVISION, 325 S. MELROSE DR., SUITE 390, VISTA, CA 92081 ☐ SOUTH COUNTY DIVISION, 500 3RD AVE., CHULA VISTA, CA 91910 CA 92123 PLAINTIFF DEFENDANT DECLARATION OF MILITARY STATUS/REQUEST FOR DISMISSA CASE NUMBER Declaration of Non-Military Status I certify under penalty of perjury, that the above-named defendant(s) is States as defined in Section 511 of the Servicemembers Civil Relief Declaration of Notice Re: Military Status IS in the military I certify under penalty of perjury, that the defendant, service of the United States as defined in Section 511 of the Servicement embers Civil Relief Act.
-However, the defendant is presently residing at and has been served with the Claim of Plaintiff and ordered to appear at a.m./p.m. in the above-entitled matter.
-The defendar capable of appearing in this court.
-Plaintiff understands that defend defined in Section 522 of the Servicemembers Civil Relief Act, and application by the service person and a showing of good cause. and any judgment or order to volucio upon Fire sorted an California Executed on at , California.
-Signature of Declarant REQUEST FOR DISMISSAL To the clerk of the court: Please dismiss the claim: ☐ as to all defendants ☐ as to only with prejudice (disposes of the lawsuit, not permitting the same claim to be to seek legal advice for clarification.] brought before the court again).
-[You may wish without prejudice (disposes of the lawsuit before the court but may permit a a later date).
-[You may wish to seek legal advice for clarification.] a new lawsuit to be brought on the same claim at Date: Signature e of Plaintiff (or authorized agent including title) Type or Print Name NOTE: If a Claim of Defendant has been filed, dismissal of the Plaintiff's Clawill the dismissal of a Claim of Defendant dismiss the Plaintiff's Claw DO NOT USE THIS DISMISSAL FORM IF JUDGMENT HAS BEE N RENDERED.
-SEE THE CLERK.
+ATTORNEY OR PARTY WITHOUT ATTORNEY (Name, state bar number, and address): FOR COURT USE ONLY TELEPHONE NO.: FAX NO.: ATTORNEY FOR (Name): SUPERIOR COURT OF CALIFORNIA, COUNTY OF SAN DIEGO CENTRAL COURT, 220 W. BROADWAY, SAN DIEGO, CA 92101-3409 KEARNY MESA BRANCH, 8950 CLAIREMONT MESA BLVD., SAN DIEGO, CA 92123-1187 NORTH COUNTY DIVISION, 325 S. MELROSE DR., VISTA, CA 92081-6635 EAST COUNTY DIVISION, 250 E. MAIN ST., EL CAJON, CA 92020-3941 RAMONA BRANCH, 1428 MONTECITO RD., RAMONA, CA 92065-5200 SOUTH COUNTY DIVISION, 500 3RD AVE., CHULA VISTA, CA 91910-5649 PLAINTIFF(S) DEFENDANT(S) - CASE NUMBER DECLARATION OF MILITARY STATUS/REQUEST FOR DISMISSAL CASE NUMBER Declaration of Non-Military Status I certify under penalty of perjury, that the above-named defendant(s) is/a military service of the United States as defined in Section 511, and subdivi Relief Act, and not entitled to the benefits of said Act.
+Declaration of Notice Re: Military Status I certify under penalty of perjury that the defendant sions thereof, of the Servicemembers Civil I certify, under penalty of perjury, that the defendant, Ily aware of this action and is fully able and nay submit a proper request for a stay as application by the service person and a showing of good cause.
+Executed on at , California.
+(Signature of Declarant) REQUEST FOR DISMISSAL To the Clerk of the Court: Please dismiss the claim: only i with prejudice (disposes of the lawsuit, not permitting the same claim to be br ought before the court again). without prejudice (disposes of the lawsuit before the court but permits a new la later date). wsuit to be brought on the same claim at a Date: Type or Print Name Signature of P aintiff (or authorized agent including title) NOTE: If a Claim of Defendant has been filed, dismissal of the Plaintiff's Claim will the dismissal of a Claim of Defendant dismiss the Plaintiff's Claim. vill not dismiss the Claim of Defendant, not will not distriliss the Claim of Defendant, not